 What is jumper’s knee?

-With age, the kneecap becomes more rigid and this increases the risk of injury.
-When the kneecap tendon is overloaded, it becomes inflamed, which consists of a sterile inflammation that produces swelling and soreness in the tendon.
+With age, the kneecap becomes more rigid and this can increase the risk of injury.
+When the kneecap tendon is overloaded, it becomes inflamed - a sterile inflammation that produces swelling and soreness in the tendon.

-Symptoms of jumper’s knee typically consist of pain in the bottom tip of the kneecap that arises in the beginning and after an activity.
-The pain usually subsides as the knee is warmed up.
+Symptoms of jumper’s knee typically consist of pain in the bottom tip of the kneecap that arises at the start and end of physical activity.
+The pain usually subsides as the knee warms up.
 Some people will experience pain from performing everyday activities like walking up and down stairs.

 It is important to take these symptoms seriously.
 If they are ignored and the kneecap tendon continues to be overloaded, the injury will become worse.

 Jumper’s knee is caused by overloading the knee.
-The first thing you can do to treat your injury is to avoid performing activities that trigger the pain.
-Such activities will often be jumping, kicking and running.
-By relieving your knee, you let your body work on healing the damage.
+The first thing you can do to treat your injury is to avoid performing any activity that triggers pain.
+Typically, such activities will include jumping, kicking and running.
+By relieving your knee, you let your body get to work on healing the muscle and tendon damage.

-In addition to relief, it is important that you rehabilitate.
-If you suffer from jumper’s knee and you would like to return to performing the activities that triggered your injury (e.g. sports), there is no way around rehabilitating exercises.
+In addition to pain relief, it is important that you rehabilitate.
+If you suffer from jumper’s knee and you would like to return to performing the activities that triggered your injury (e.g. sports), then there is no way around the need to perform your rehabilitation exercises.

-Rehabilitation in relation to jumper’s knee places special emphasis on slow and heavy strength-building exercises as well as exercises that stretch the thigh muscles.
+Rehabilitating jumper’s knee means placing special emphasis on slow and heavy strength-building exercises, as well as exercises that stretch the thigh muscles.
 However, it is important that you do not increase the load around your kneecap tendon too quickly.
-Additional mobility and flexibility exercises should be performed to create the optimal conditions for the kneecap to work in and prevent future injuries.
+Additional mobility and flexibility exercises should be performed to create the optimal conditions for the kneecap to work in and help prevent future injuries.

-In the examples below you can see some of the most used exercises in the treatment of jumper’s knee.
+In the examples below, you can see some of the most common exercises used to treat jumper’s knee.